Prominent investigative journalist detained in Russia

 Moscow police attached nine photos to its statement about Golunov’s detention, some of which showed bags with white substance and big empty bottles suggestive of a makeshift drugs lab at his home.

-The journalist’s friend Alexander Urzhanov told the AP that he had been to Golunov’s place and that the pictures could not have been taken at his tiny apartment.
+A friend of the journalist, Alexander Urzhanov, told the AP that he had been to Golunov’s home and that the pictures could not have been taken at the tiny apartment.

 “What has been published doesn’t look like an apartment: there’s a cement floor, wood on the walls,” he said.